monte-language/monte/docs/source/intro.rst

 Getting Started
 ---------------

-.. note:: Installing monte is in transition.
-The original python
+.. note:: Monte's installation process is in transition.
+See :ref:`roadmap`
-	  implementation in the monte repository is largely obsolete in favor of typhon.
-See :ref:`roadmap` and the `monte wiki`__ for more.
+    and the `monte wiki`__ for more.

 __ https://github.com/monte-language/monte/wiki